storj/docs/app/(docs)/object-mount/appendix/faq/page.md

   - License key information is located along side the logs: `/Users/$USER/Library/Application Support/Object Mount/license`.
   - The `config.json` file is in the same directory where the mount/bucket information is kept

-## I have multiple Mounts added but I can pnly activate one at a time?
+## I have multiple Mounts added but I can only activate one at a time?

   - Object Mount for both Windows and Mac can only have **one active** mount at a time.
   - Activating a second mount, will automatically de-activate the previously active mount.